 Managing your inventory becomes very accurate and easy using Apicbase.
 It is however crucial that you add the correct package and pricing information for every ingredient.
-This article shows you how to add packaging and pricing information.

 There are two ways of adding package information: manually or in bulk.
 This article will show you how to add package and pricing information manually.
 If you want to learn how to add package and pricing info in bulk: read this article.